 I used Adobe XD and Marvelapp.com to produce high fidelity designs and prototypes.

 The finished design of this screen is using a familiar graphic of an iPhone with an animated cable connecting to it to make it easy to understand.

 I used a clean, uncluttered design for this screen to make selecting data as easy as possible.

 Scan in progress

-On this screen, I focused on showing recovered data as soon as possible because users don’t like waiting.
+On this screen, I focused on showing recovered data as soon as possible.
 I also included placeholder graphics (grey boxes) so that users can see something before data appears.

-In the finished design for the messages view, I used an iOS-like design for the speech bubbles to give users a familiar feel.
-The main sidebar with data types is ordered by popularity according to surveys.
+In the finished design for the messages view, I used an iOS-like design for the speech bubbles.
+The data types in the sidebar are ordered by popularity according to user research.

-I designed the “Photos” screen with familiar controls: list view, grid view, sort options, and so on to make it easy to select and export photos.
+I designed the “Photos” screen with familiar controls: list view, grid view, sort options, and so on to make it easy to select, preview and export photos.

-I focused on making the “Upgrade” modal easy to use and also trustworthy so I included bullet points about the company.
+I focused on making the “Upgrade” modal easy to understand and also trustworthy so I included bullet points about the company.